anthonylee1994/drawviva-backend/README.md

-This is the DrawViva demo project back-end source.
+This is the DrawViva (Web Push) demo project with Rails back-end source.

 # Getting Started
 ```